2023 Women’s World Cup Quarterfinal Betting Odds - August 11

 2023 Women's World Cup Favorites

-Want the info on the top favorites at the 2023 Women's World Cup?
-We've listed which countries have the best odds to claim the title ahead:
+Want the dope on the top favorites at this year's Women's World Cup?
+We've shared which squads have the best odds to win below:

 |Odds to Win